broadinstitute/CellBender/docs/source/reference/index.rst

 `Cromwell <https://cromwell.readthedocs.io/en/stable/>`_ instance.
 The WDL is designed to make use of an Nvidia Tesla T4 GPU on Google Cloud architecture.

+As of v0.3.0, the WDL uses preemptible instances that are a fraction of the cost, and uses automatic restarting from checkpoints so that work is not lost.

 In addition to the above command line options, the workflow has its own set of input options, which are described in detail
 `here <https://github.com/broadinstitute/CellBender/tree/master/wdl>`_.